gemini3d/gemini3d/README.md

 Note that the output *base* directory must already exist (e.g. `/tmp/2d`).
 The source code consists of about ten module source files encapsulating various functionalities used in the model.
-A diagram all of the modules and their function is shown in figure 1; a list of module dependencies can also be found one of the example makefiles included in the repo, CMakeList.txt or meson.build.
+A diagram all of the modules and their function is shown in figure 1; a list of module dependencies can also be found one of the example makefiles included in the repo, CMakeLists.txt or meson.build.

 Two of the log files created are: